MSB46/mr-budget/README.md

 *If you are reading this, chances are that this school project has been completed by now.
 Hopefully atleast.
 Although, this can make for a nice little memory later on or now.
-Thanks for reading. - Michael B, developer of Mr. Budget*
+Thanks for reading.
+                                                                    - Michael B, developer of Mr. Budget (April 12, 2018)*

 This is a school project.
 That's it.